 | Cost | Free | Free | Free | Thousands | Free |

-| What you get | Study maps and levels, where they exist | An in-or-out overlay answer | A price with a flood model baked in | Site-specific flood levels | 0-100 score + official overlay status |
+| What you get | Study maps, levels and sometimes depth grids | An in-or-out overlay answer | A price with a flood model baked in | Site-specific flood levels | 0-100 score nationally; council-study depth where available |

-| Covers | Patchy, council by council | VIC, NSW (partial), SA, TAS, ACT | Any address an insurer will quote | Per site | Every address in Australia |
+| Covers | Patchy, council by council | VIC, NSW (partial), SA, TAS, ACT | Any address an insurer will quote | Per site | Every address for screening; 55 integrated depth rasters in Brisbane and NSW |

 | Best for | Deep dives where they exist | Confirming overlay status | Pre-contract reality check | Development and building | Shortlisting + comparison |